joetjo/jopLauncher/README.md

 # Known bugs

+- search apply only on last sessions, not all...

+# Known limitations

+- mapping name may be identical to a real other process name when loading process - to check
+- missing scrollbar or pagination on extended display for excluded game platform and launchers
+- refresh notification close launchers or excluded game
+- it's not possible to start a game in admin mode

+# Next version content:

+Fixes:

 - mapping running game --> crash on end game
-- search apply only on 10 last sessions, not all...
 - starting a new game setup the initial total duration to the last played game.
 - Regression : starting a mapping do not propose anymore to use PARENT by default

-# Known limitations

-- mapping name may be identical to a real other process name when loading process - to check
-- missing scrollbar or pagination on extended display for excluded game platform and launchers
-- refresh notif close launchers or excluded game
-- no way to start a game in admin mode
+- Game may be detected before UI startup and then not displayed in GUI
+- Closing GUI is not done on click and that's a shame

+Bug tracking system : None yet.
+Will be setup when needed.

 # Enhancement To be done